broadinstitute/gnomad-blog/content/posts/2022-01-the-addition-of-short-tandem-repeat-calls-to-gnomad.md

 ---
 ### Overview

-We have generated short tandem repeat (STR) calls for 59 disease associated loci by running ExpansionHunter [[Dolzhenko 2019](https://academic.oup.com/bioinformatics/article/35/22/4754/5499079)] on 19,241 whole genome samples from gnomAD v3.1.
+We ran ExpansionHunter [[Dolzhenko 2019](https://academic.oup.com/bioinformatics/article/35/22/4754/5499079)] on 18,511 whole genome samples from gnomAD v3.1 to generate  calls for 60 disease associated repeat loci.
+These include 56 loci that have motifs between 3 and 6bp long and   are traditionally called short tandem repeats (STRs), as well as 4 other loci with longer motifs of between 10 and 24bp.
+For brevity, we refer to all 60 loci as "STRs" below.

-This release includes:
+This minor release includes:

 * Distributions of STR genotypes in the general population, with subsets by ancestry group and sex
-* Visualizations of the read data for all samples at all 59 loci
+* Visualizations of the read data for all samples at all 60 loci
 * Collected reference information including disease associations and inheritance modes
-* [Downloadable variant catalogs](https://github.com/broadinstitute/str-analysis/tree/main/str_analysis/variant_catalogs) for running ExpansionHunter on these 59 loci for either GRCh38 or GRCh37, with or without off-target regions
+* [Downloadable variant catalogs](https://github.com/broadinstitute/str-analysis/tree/main/str_analysis/variant_catalogs) for running ExpansionHunter on these 60 loci for either GRCh38 or GRCh37, with or without off-target regions
 * A specialized approach for calling loci such as *RFC1* where the pathogenic motif(s) differ from the motif in the reference genome
 * [Downloadable data table](https://gnomad.broadinstitute.org/downloads#v3-short-tandem-repeats) containing all results displayed in the browser, as well as additional results such as genotypes generated using off-target regions